mathisdt/trackworktime/README.md

 **automatically clock you in** while you are at work.
 This is done **without using GPS**, so your battery won't be emptied by this app.
 (You don't have to be connected to the WiFi network at work, it just has to be visible.)

+You don't want to open the app for clocking in and out?
+No problem - there are at least three ways to do that: add the **widget** to your home screen, use **launcher shortcuts** (long press the app icon for that) or add a new **quick settings tile** to your panel by tapping on the pencil below and dragging the "Track Work Time" tile up which then can toggle your clocked-in state.

 If you prefer to use other apps like LlamaLab Automate or Tasker for tracking your movements, that's fine - **TWT can be triggered from other apps** and just do the book-keeping of your work time.
 In this case, you have to create broadcast intents with the action *org.zephyrsoft.trackworktime.ClockIn* or *org.zephyrsoft.trackworktime.ClockOut*.